Chemistry (CHE)

 CHE 3824.
 Quantum Chemistry and Spectroscopy.
 (4-0) 4 Credit Hours.

-Prerequisites: A grade of "C-" or better in CHE 1113, MAT 1224, and PHY 1963.
-Introduction to atomic and molecular quantum chemistry, group theory, and rotational, vibrational, and electronic spectroscopies.
+Prerequisite: A grade of "C-" or better in CHE 1113, MAT 1223 (or MAT 1224 in previous catalogs), and PHY 1963.
+Introduction to atomic and molecular quantum chemistry, group theory, and electronic, rotational, vibrational, and electronic spectroscopies.
 Mathematical methods and concepts related to quantum theory and molecular spectroscopy.
-(Formerly titled "Physical Chemistry II and Laboratory".)
+(Formerly titled "Physical Chemistry II and Laboratory.")
 Generally offered: Spring.
-Differential Tuition: $200.
-Course fee: $100.
+This course has Differential Tuition.
+Course Fee: IUC1 $15; L001 $30; DL01 $100.

 CHE 3973.
 Chemical Communications.
 (3-0) 3 Credit Hours.

-Prerequisites: A grade of "C-" or better in CHE 3643 and CHE 3652.
-Introduction to communication techniques used in the chemistry profession, including writing resumés and proposals, researching topics in the chemical literature, review and analysis of articles and other scientific materials, and oral presentation of chemical research.
+Prerequisite: A grade of "C-" or better in CHE 3643 and CHE 3652.
+Introduction to communication techniques used in the chemistry profession, including writing résumés and proposals, researching topics in the chemical literature, review and analysis of articles and other scientific materials, and oral presentation of chemical research.
 Same as CHE 4971, credit cannot be earned for both CHE 3973 and CHE 4971.
-Differential Tuition: $150.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.

 CHE 4213.
 Instrumental Analysis.
 (2-5) 3 Credit Hours.